agardnerIT/site/_posts/2018/2018-07-09-ansible-101-playbooks.md

 10.0.0.7
 10.0.0.8
 ```
-See if you can guess what this playbook does and to which machines.
+See if you can guess what the following playbook does and to which machines.
 Ansible really is that simple.
 Scroll down for the full explanation in case you’re stuck.

 ```yaml
 ---